HalbonLabs/CodeGuardPro/CONTRIBUTING.md

-# Contributing to Quality Hub
+# Contributing to CodeGuard Pro

-Thank you for your interest in contributing to Quality Hub!
+Thank you for your interest in contributing to CodeGuard Pro!
 We welcome contributions from the community.

 ## Development Setup